 Radiosurgery use radiofrequency to manually shave or excise the lesion, whilst cauterising surrounding tissue.
 This means no scalpel or blade cutting, minimal bleeding and no need for sutures, which significantly reduces the chance of scar tissue developing.

-Mole and lesion removal is a Doctor-only procedure at Academy Laser Clinics.
+Mole and lesion removal is a Doctor-only procedure at Academy Face and Body.
 Before treatment, it is important to discuss your skin type and history of lesions to ensure they are suitable for removal.
 Whilst most lesions can be removed immediately, if anything looks suspicious your doctor may recommend a shave biopsy for pathology testing first.

 Your Doctor will inject a small amount of local anaesthetic and the lesion(s) will be removed via a variety of Radiosurgery techniques depending upon the nature, size and elevation.
 Most often we use a wire loop to shave and scoop the lesion, other times we use a wire tip to excise the area.
 There is no cutting of the skin and no sutures are required.
 Lesions are removed just below normal skin level, which allows new skin to heal over smooth and level with surrounding tissue.